Dynamo Maths: A Teacher's Guide to DyscalculiaDynamo Maths: A Teacher's Guide to Dyscalculia: classroom practice and examples for teachers

 3. Dynamo Maths provides objective, standardised evidence critical for diagnosing dyscalculia and securing appropriate educational provisions.
 The use of standardised scores from its online assessment offers robust, quantifiable data, which is essential for identifying specific learning difficulties in mathematics and justifying support for learners, aligning with best practices for diagnostic assessment (Gersten et al., 2005).
 This evidence is invaluable for EHCP applications and monitoring learner progress effectively.

 4. Optimal implementation of Dynamo Maths requires consistent commitment and strategic integration into the school's SEN provision.
 Schools achieve the best results by committing 15 to 20 minutes per session, three to four times per week, ensuring the sustained and intensive practice necessary for learners with dyscalculia to build secure number sense (Dowker, 2000).
-SENCOs play a crucial role in overseeing this consistent delivery and embedding the programme effectively within the school's support framework.
+SENCOs oversee delivery, review progress and connect the programme to the school's wider support framework.

 The NumberSenseMMR Framework infographic for teachers